ozzono/portfolio/apis/ports/README.md

 ## Note

 - Most of the code in this project was inspired in previous experiences.
-- I may have taken about 150m in total, including documentation.
+- I may have taken about 150m in total at first, including documentation.
+- I worked for about 180 more minutes during the weekend.
+- I worked for about 150 more minutes during the Monday and the same amount Tuesday.

 ## Author